eskevv/first-light/README.md

 > * Animation data

 **Working with Layers**
-> Layers provide indexing into tiles and can be toggled on and off
-> * Hand pick tile, image, and object layers with generic methods
-> * Get tiles that appear under only a specific tileset (with filtering options)
-> * Get all filtered and correctly ordered tile from a single list

 Finding most data throughout the ```TileMap``` instance  is best done with Linq.
 Example of finding all objects under a class for specific layers: